QuantGov/regcensus-api-python/README.md

 rc.get_document_values(series = [1,2], jurisdiction = 38, date = ['2010-01-01', '2019-01-01'])
 ```

 Note that for document-level queries, a full date (not just the year) is often required.
-See the __get_periods__ function for specifics by jurisdiction.
+See the __get_series__ function for specifics by jurisdiction.

 ### Version